-The financial statements of APNIC Pty Ltd (the "Company") for the year ended 31 December 2022 were authorised for issue in accordance with a resolution of the director on 25 February 2023.
+The financial statements of APNIC Pty Ltd (the "Company") for the year ended 31 December 2023 were authorised for issue in accordance with a resolution of the directors on 26 February 2024.

 APNIC Pty Ltd is a not-for-profit (NFP) company limited by shares, incorporated and domiciled in Australia.